 5 Forex Indicators Every Investor Should Know

-Here are five of the most popular forex indicators that every currency trader and investor should know.
+Here are eleven of the most popular forex indicators explained:

 1. Bollinger Bands